 Tiagra lends itself well to bikes that aim to satisfy your need for speed like Merida's racy Scultura line.
 This model has a 6066 triple-butted aluminium frame with a full carbon fork.
 The Scultura 300 is a softer prospect than Merida's more expensive carbon fibre Scultura models, with a longer head tube for a more upright riding position.

 If you want a tough bike that can handle the poor state of the roads, whether for daily commuting or winter riding, with disc brakes and space for big tyres, then the GT Grade is a good choice.
 This model features a carbon fibre frame and fork, with the distinctive triple triangle design that is a hallmark of GT bikes.
-GT has used the new Tiagra 4700 groupset but mixed it up with an FSA Vero Compact chainset and TRP Hy-Rd mechanical disc brakes.
-It rolls on 32mm Clement Strada USH tyres.
-This is a 2017 model, so not all sizes are available, but if there's one that fits you it's a serious bargain at this price.
+GT has used the Tiagra 4700 groupset including hydraulic disc brakes but mixed it up with an FSA Omega Adventure, 46/30 chainset for lower gears, GTs own handlebar with a 16° flare and rolls on WTB Riddler TCS Light 37mm tyres.

-There's a men's version in dark grey as well as the blue women's model above.
+There's a men's version in dark grey as well as the orange women's model above.

 Like the BMC TeamMachine ALR01, the new Trek Emonda ALR is based on the more expensive carbon fibre road bike that shares the same name.
 It’s one of the lightest aluminium frames currently available, with Trek claiming 1,050g for a size 56cm frame.
 Very impressive.
 This model gets a full roster of Tiagra 4700 parts, with a compact chainset and 11-28t cassette.
 Mat reviewed the 2016 model and loved it.

-Giant’s excellent TCR frameset now comes equipped with Tiagra 4700.
+Here's Giant’s excellent TCR frameset equipped with Tiagra 4700.
 There’s no cutting corners here though, with a full carbon frame and groupset, the TCR Advanced 3 is a super bike at a super price.

 The combination of a 34/50 up front and 12/28 in the rear make this a hill climbing machine.
 The addition of 25mm tyres is a welcome feature for even more comfort.